MicrosoftDocs/azure-docs/articles/active-directory/reports-monitoring/concept-provisioning-logs.md

 When you select a custom timeframe, you can configure a start time and an

-## Drawer tabs (need to reword)
+## Drawer tabs (needs work)

-The **Steps** tab outlines the fours steps taken to provision a user.
-Note that not all 4 steps all 4 steps will be present in every case.
-If we skip a user for example, step 3 / 4 won't be present.
+The **Steps** tab outlines the steps taken to provision a user.
+Provisioning a user can consist of four steps:

+- Import user
-The 4 steps are import user, determine if user is in scope, match user between source and target, provision user (take action - this could be a create, update, delete, or disable)
+- Determine if user is in scope
+- Match user between source and target
+- Provision user (take action - this could be a create, update, delete, or disable)

 The **troubleshoot and recomendations** tab provides the error code and reason.
-This is only available if there is a failure.
+The error information is only available in the case of a failure.

 The **modified properties** shows the old value and new value.
-In cases where there is no old value the old value column will be blank.
+In cases where there is no old value the old value column is blank.

 The **summary** tab provides an overview of what happened and identifiers for the object in the source and target system.